 This can result in a buildup of physical and emotional stress that can manifest in different ways, such as chronic pain, digestive issues, and anxiety.
 When we work with the fascia through techniques such as myofascial release, we can help to release the stored tension and trauma, allowing the body to heal and release emotional stress.
 Through this process, we can connect with and process the emotions stored in our fascia, which can lead to greater emotional resilience, physical well-being, and a deeper sense of self-awareness.

-Unlocking the Hidden Clues: Recognising the Signs of Fascial Damage
+Recognising the Signs of Fascial Restriction

 There are several signs that fascia has been damaged or is tight.
 Unhealthy fascia can present itself as being sticky, clumpy, tight, and flaky, which can lead to the formation of restrictions, adhesions, and distortions in the body.
 This can be compared to the feeling of muscle knots and can cause discomfort and pain.